fossasia/badgeyay/README.md

 Contributions, Bug Reports, Feature Requests
 --------------
 This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests submitting pull requests as well.
-Please report issues in the GitHub tracker.
+Please report issues in the [GitHub tracker][new-issue].

 Implementation
 --------------